No party is complete without this Classic Taco Dip recipe, Simple to prepare, and a crowd favorite, you will be making this time and time again!

 Also, if you have been doing your homework.
 You have already whipped up a big batch of my homemade taco seasoning to save in your pantry.
 This dip is a perfect recipe to use that in!
 3 tbsp of my taco seasoning will be the equivalent of one taco seasoning packet.

-If you plan to make this taco dip recipe for a summer pot luck keep in mind, since it is dairy based, you don’t want to keep it in the heat all day.
-It should be consumed within four hours.
+If you plan to make this taco dip recipe for a summer pot luck keep in mind, since it is dairy based, you don't want to keep it in the heat all day.
+It should be consumed within two hours.
 This is true of any mayo or dairy based food.
 However, you can prolong the safety of your food by using a Chilled Dipping Bowl that stores ice underneath.